DavidLeoni/diversicon/docs/Operations.md

 	5.2 [Canonical relations](DiversiconLMF.md#canonical-relations) are materialized
 6. graph is augmented by calculating the transitive closure of canonical relations.

-Steps after 3 are optional and configurable with the `skipAugment` flag in [`ImportConfig`](../src/main/java/eu/kidf/diversicon/core/ImportConfig.java).
-Idea here is that you can import many files and delay the time consuming enriching only at the end of all imports by calling `Diversicon.processGraph()`
+Steps after 3 are optional and configurable with the `skipAugment` flag in [`ImportConfig`](../src/main/java/eu/kidf/diversicon/core/ImportConfig.java), so you can import many files at once and delay the augmentation only at the end of all imports by calling `Diversicon.processGraph()`

 If any _ERROR_ is reported, import fails.
-If any _WARNING_ is reported, import fails, because by default during import there is strict validation.
+If any _WARNING_ is reported, import fails

+Import fails an warnings because by default during import strict validation is used.
 To change this behaviour, see the following `force` flag.

 #### `force` flag